 Before you begin using SAP Cloud Platform Business Rules, there are few configurations and setup you need to do to connect the HANA system with your cloud account.

 This is an XSA application that is available in SAP Service Marketplace for download.
 Rules HANA Connector is responsible for creating and storing the rules specific design-time and runtime artefacts at HANA side.
 Here is the installation guide that helps you in this set up.

 As a default guideline, SAP Cloud Connector application need to be installed and configured for secure connection between cloud applications and on-premise systems.
 You can follow the blogs in SAP community or help documentation for more information:

 - Configure destination in SAP Cloud Platform

 To access Rules HANA Connector from SAP Cloud Platform via OAuth 2.0 authentication mechanism, you need to create destinations as mentioned in the documentation

-After this administrative one-time setup, all you need to do is subscribe to Business Rules service in your SAP Cloud Platform neo or trial account and ensure that you have assigned repository and runtime roles to your user.
+After this administrative one-time setup, all you need to do is subscribe to Business Rules service in your SAP Cloud Platform NEO or CF or TRIAL account and ensure that you have assigned repository and runtime roles to your user.
 Follow my previous blogs to learn more about it.

 Now you are ready to start modelling HANA rules in SAP Cloud Platform Business Rules through web-based Manage Rules Application